dthelindo/MusicUncoveredBot/README.md

 * Daniel Lindo - https://github.com/Dlindo28

 #### What's Next?
-I plan on giving the bot more genre capabilities
+I plan on giving the bot more genres  and follow for follow capabilities

-#### Known Bugs
-Follow for follow capability not executing